14 best places to go paddleboarding in Cornwall

 Carbis Bay Paddleboarding in Cornwall

 With hire and lessons available in the area, Carbis Bay is the ideal location for beginner paddleboarding in St Ives, Cornwall.
-Ocean Sports Centre is based here and can supply boards, lessons, eco tours and SUP safaris.

-There are incredible views of Godrevy Lighthouse and St Ives from Carbis Bay from the Blue Flag beach, making it a truly heavenly spot.
+I love the incredible views of Godrevy Lighthouse and St Ives from Carbis Bay from the Blue Flag beach, and I think these views make it a truly heavenly spot.

 The location became famous after the G7 summit was held here in 2021.
 Planning a trip to sunny St Ives?
 Browse gorgeous self-catering cottages in St Ives.

 8. River Fowey, South Cornwall